hoverbike1/TOTK-Mods-collection/README.md

   - Aspect Ratio : Default 16:9, except if you use a ratio mod
   - Resolution : will multiply the render resolution, in vanilla it's 1600x900
   - Window Adapting Filter :
-    - Bicubic if the render resoltion is above your monitor resolution
+    - Bicubic if the render resolution is above your monitor resolution
-    - Bilinear if the render resoltion is equal to your monitor resolution
+    - Bilinear if the render resolution is equal to your monitor resolution
-    - FSR if the render resoltion is under your monitor resolution
+    - FSR if the render resolution is under your monitor resolution
   - Anti-Aliasing Method : No AA or SMAA (FXAA break colors in darkness)
   - FSR Sharpness : Set to taste, this setting only functions when Window Adapting Filter is set to FSR.

 - Yuzu Advanced Graphics :
-  - Accuracy Level : Normal (High cost GPU performances but is supposed to increase accuracy and lower risk of visual bugs, rare pretend to see difference)
+  - Accuracy Level : Normal (High has worse GPU performance, but with a lower risk of visual bugs, TotK does not currently need High except for debugging.)
   - ASTC recompression : Uncompressed (BC3 and BC1 lower the VRAM usage so it depend of your GPU VRAM amount, (BC3 for 4GB-8GB, BC1 for 2GB))
   - Enable asynchronous presentation (Vulkan only): Off (framepacing is negatively impacted if you enable, only use if you are 1-2 fps from your locked fps target)
   - Force maximum clocks (Vulkan only) : Off (possible small benefit if using very slow or fast hardware, but will waste power efficency)
-  - Decode ASTC textures asynchronously : Off ("On" may reduce texture loading stutters, but cause black squares and glitched loading screens)
+  - Decode ASTC textures asynchronously : Off ("On" may reduce texture loading stutters, but causes black squares and glitched loading screens)
   - Enable Reactive Flushing : On (Improves syncing of memory)
   - Use asynchronous shader building : On (Greatly reduces stuttering when shaders are compiling)
-  - Use Fast GPU Time : Off ("Off" have Higher Accuracy with "Dynamic FPS" and "FPS++" but for some reason "On" fixed a rare issue while FPS was extremely low and GPU usage extremely High, if you get that issue, try On and report us the result)
+  - Use Fast GPU Time : Off ("Off" has Higher Accuracy with "Dynamic FPS" and "FPS++" but for some reason "On" fixed a rare issue where FPS was extremely low and GPU usage extremely High, if you get that issue, try On and report the result to us please)
-  - Use Vulkan Pipeline Cache : On (Immense reduction in initial game loading time for AMD)
+  - Use Vulkan Pipeline Cache : On (Immense reduction in initial game loading time for AMD, improves shader compilation stutter for NVIDIA and Intel as well)
   - Anisotropic Filtering : x8 or x16 (Will only work if you use the "Anisotropic Filtering Fix" mod, if you experience graphical bugs with an AMD card, switch back to Default)
 - Ryujinx settings :
   - Need more documentation